 By George Jonas.
 I was multitasking: rummaging in old notebooks, while listening to the news.
 That’s how I discovered that I had commented on last week’s news events 20 years ago.
 Prescience?
 Time warp?
 No, just serendipity.

-Archive for the 'Canadians' Category
+Posts from the 'Canadians' Category

 Scenario: Jack goes quail hunting before school, pulls into school parking lot with shotgun in gun rack.
 1958 – Vice Principal comes over, looks at Jack’s shotgun, goes to his car and gets his shotgun to show Jack.
 2008 – School goes into lock down, FBI called, Jack hauled off to jail and never sees […]